 • Decreased ability to move the affected body part

 It is important to note that these symptoms may vary from person to person and can change over time.
-If you experience any of these symptoms or suspect that you may have CRPS Type 1, it is crucial to consult with a healthcare professional for a proper diagnosis and appropriate treatment.
+Suppose you experience these symptoms or suspect you may have CRPS Type 1.
+In that case, consulting with a healthcare professional for a proper diagnosis and appropriate treatment is crucial.

 Treatment Options for CRPS Type 1